Asbestos is the only proven cause of mesothelioma. It can take up to 50 years for mesothelioma to develop after exposure to asbestos.

 Inhaling or ingesting airborne fibers can cause mesothelioma.
-Not every single case of mesothelioma is linked to asbestos exposure.
-In these cases, doctors aren’t clear what caused a patient’s mesothelioma.
+Not every single case of it is linked to asbestos exposure.
+In these cases, doctors aren’t clear what caused a patient’s disease.
 Research is only clear on one proven cause of mesothelioma, and that’s asbestos exposure.
-Most cases of mesothelioma are linked to asbestos.
+Most cases of it are linked to asbestos.

 Asbestos is a fiber that has needle-like qualities.
 It is fairly light and can float in the air for long periods of time.
 Because the asbestos fibers are like tiny needles, they bore into the tissues inside the body.
 They aren’t easily coughed out.

-Exposure to asbestos can happen in three main ways, including:
+Exposure to asbestos can happen in 3 primary ways, including:

 - Occupationally.
 This is the most common type of asbestos exposure.
 Many mesothelioma patients had past on-the-job asbestos exposure.

 - Secondhand.
 People exposed to asbestos in their occupation may have unintentionally exposed their family members as well.
 Asbestos fibers can get stuck to clothing.
 These fibers may be released at home where other people can breathe the fibers.

 - Naturally.
 Asbestos is a naturally occurring mineral.
 There are deposits of the fibers in some parts of America.
 People living near asbestos deposits or mines may breathe in the fibers nearby.